reritom/Flask-PyMongo-Unittest-Guide/README.md

       # Create the app and run the tests
       ...
 ```
-At this point, we are patching the correct object in the correct namespace, and the consumers of mongo are getting our patched resource.
-However, flask_pymongo.PyMongo and mongomock.MongoClient aren't referencing the same type of object.
-PyMongo is a superclass of MongoClient.
+At this point, we are patching the correct object in the correct namespace, and the consumers of `mongo` are getting our patched resource.
+However, `flask_pymongo.PyMongo` and `mongomock.MongoClient` aren't referencing the same type of object. `PyMongo` is a superclass of `MongoClient`.
 So you will get this error:
 ```
 Traceback (most recent call last):
   File "/Users/***/projects/flask-pymongo-unittest-guide/tests/articles_test.py", line 20, in test_create_article